Yellowstone Wyoming

 HISTORY OF MANIFESTATIONS

-Building structures on top of graves, unmarked or marked usually can be the cause of hauntings of this new structure.
+Building structures on top of graves, unmarked or marked, usually can be the cause of hauntings of this new structure.

 Brides, or hopeful brides-to-be who are emotionally devastated and deeply disappointed for whatever reason, often are restless after they die, and are still in mourning over what they feel is a loss of or a profound betrayal from a loved one or beloved.

-People who have died because of beheading, and are buried without their heads, sometimes are restless because of this, either still looking for their head, or carry it around with them.
+People who have died because of beheading, and are buried sometimes without their heads, sometimes are restless because of this, either still looking for their head, or carry it around with them.

 MANIFESTATIONS

-Spirit of Frontiersman
+The Spirit of Frontiersman

-He is seen dressed as a Frontiersman.
 Perhaps he was one of the persons in an unmarked grave that the West Wing was built upon.

 Some unseen presence gets its chuckles by picking up and turning the fire extinguisher around in a 90 degree circle before putting it back in the holder.
 This was done right in front of an official inspector.
+Doors open and close by themselves as well on the West Wing.

 His presence is probably seen in the West Wing hallways and rooms, and perhaps the main lodge.
-A detailed description of this spirit means that guests and staff have seen him enjoying the lodge.
+A detailed description of this spirit means that guests and staff have seen him enjoying the lodge

-Perhaps the spirit of L.R.
+The Male Spirit of L.R.
 Piper

 Was seen by a child, trying to climb out of a steam hole.
 His ghostly hand and arm was trying to pull the rest of the body up.
+He might have actually come all the way out, but the child ran away before he could do so.

 Having Fun in Room 2